yash16trivedi16-cell/satellite-based-air-quality-downscaling/README.md

 ```

 > **Note:** Raw data files (`.tif`, `.gpkg`) are excluded from version control due to size.
 Run notebooks 01–02 to regenerate them.

+### 5. Or Just Try the Live Demo

+No setup needed — explore the results directly: **[Live App →](https://satellite-based-air-quality-downscaling-fhykhcj7axtlxccdqbqhzb.streamlit.app/)**

 ---